Wayne Gray (footballer)

 Wayne William Gray (born 7 November 1980) is an English professional football forward.
-He scored 101 goals in 464 league and cup appearances over the course of a 14-year professional career.
+He scored 101 goals in 464 league and cup appearances throughout a 14-year professional career.

 He started his career with Wimbledon in 1999, leaving the club following its controversial move to Milton Keynes.
-He then had a two years spell with Southend United, one year with Yeovil Town and spent 2007 to 2009 with Leyton Orient.
+He then had two years with Southend United, one year with Yeovil Town and spent 2007 to 2009 with Leyton Orient.
 He made almost 300 appearances in the English Football League.
-He then dropped into non-League football with AFC Hornchurch in 2009, before joining Grays Athletic in 2010.
-The following year he moved on to Chelmsford City via Cambridge United.
-He signed for Woking in summer 2011, and stayed at the club for one season.
+He then dropped into non-League football with AFC Hornchurch in 2009 before joining Grays Athletic in 2010.
+The following year, he moved on to Chelmsford City via Cambridge United.
+He signed for Woking in summer 2011 and stayed at the club for one season.
 Following a brief stint at Carshalton Athletic, he returned to AFC Hornchurch in September 2012.

 Career

 Wimbledon

 Gray began his career at Wimbledon in 1999, where he stayed for five years.
 He made his debut on 8 January 2000, at Craven Cottage, in the 3–0 defeat to Fulham in the FA Cup.
 He was a 66th minute substitute for Damien Francis.
 His league debut came seven days later, where he was a late replacement for Francis in the 2–0 defeat at Coventry City.
-In March that year he joined First Division Swindon Town on and end-of-season loan.
+In March of that year, he joined First Division Swindon Town on an end-of-season loan.
 His first goal came in the 4–1 defeat at Portsmouth on 25 March.
 In October 2000, Gray dropped down to the Second Division, joining Brian Horton's Port Vale on loan, playing three games in his spell.
 He managed to break into the first team with the "Dons" by the end of the season.
 In 2001–02, he went to Third Division Leyton Orient on a four-month loan, starting in December.
-He scored six goals in seventeen appearances, in all competitions, before returning to Selhurst Park.
+He scored six goals in 17 appearances, in all competitions, before returning to Selhurst Park.
 A short spell at Brighton & Hove Albion followed in April, where he scored on his debut; the 4–1 win over Colchester United.
-A regular in the first eleven in 2002–03, he played a total of 33 games, scoring goals past Wolverhampton Wanderers and Nottingham Forest.
+A regular in the first XI in 2002–03, he played a total of 33 games, scoring goals past Wolverhampton Wanderers and Nottingham Forest.
 He took to the field 35 times in 2003–04 – Wimbledon's final season.
 He scored four goals in three consecutive games, putting two past Preston North End and one each past Sheffield United and Bradford City.

 Southend United

 In June 2004, he was transferred to Southend United.
 Gray made 56 appearances for Southend in 2004–05.
-He played in the play-off final victory over Lincoln City and League Trophy defeat to Wrexham.
+He played in the play-off final victory over Lincoln City and Football League Trophy defeat to Wrexham.
 In 2005–06, his 42 appearances and nine goals helped his club to the League One title.
 In May 2006, he was wanted by Ronnie Moore of Oldham Athletic, but the next month he signed with Yeovil Town.